Competition Authority

-The Competition Authority is responsible for the enforcement of the Competition Act, the object of which is to promote effective competition in business activities.
-The Competition Authority is charged with the task of achieving the objectives of the Competition Act by preventing unreasonable barriers and restrictions on freedom in business operations, preventing harmful oligopoly and restriction of competition and facilitating the access of new competitors to the market.
+The objective of the Competition Act is to promote effective competition in economic activities and thereby increase the efficiency of the productive factors of society.
+The Competition Authority is responsible for achieving the objectives of the Competition Act by opposing unreasonable barriers and restrictions on freedom in economic activities, by opposing harmful oligopolies and restriction of competition and by facilitating the entry of new competitors to the market.

 - To enforce the requirements and prohibitions of the Competition Act and, as applicable, Articles 53 and 54 of the EEA Agreement, and to permit exceptions pursuant to the Competition Act